 By 1935 James Young had been promoted to Captain.
 He then was serving with Engine Company 8, at 619 Kaighn Avenue in South Camden.
 He later was assigned to Ladder Company 2, quartered in the same building.
 The 1940 and 1943 City Directories shows that James Young and his wife Florence were living at 3322 Mitchell Street in East Camden.
 He was still working as a Captain when the 1947 Directory was compiled.
 That edition shows him living at 1155 Lois Avenue in Cramer Hill.
 James Young retired from the Fire Department as a Captain in February of 1950.

 James Young was still listed in the 1956 New Jersey Bell Telephone Directory at 1155 Lois Avenue.
 He is not listed in the 1959 edition, however, Florence Young is listed at 3322 Mitchell Avenue, and remained listed there through at least the fall of 1970.
-James Young passed away in April of 1970.
+James Young passed away on April 12, 1970.

 Camden Courier-Post - February 9, 1933

 AND FIREMEN WILL ELECT TODAY

 Camden Police and Firemen's Association will hold election of officers

 Bott is unopposed for re-election as president.
 William